telereso/kmp-core/website/annotations/Serializable.md

 # Serializable

-This is an [official annotation](https://kotlinlang.org/docs/serialization.html) in kotlin , but when adding the [kmp plugin] it will add extended functionality to it, mainly json converters
+This is an [official annotation](https://kotlinlang.org/docs/serialization.html) in kotlin , but when adding the [kmp plugin](https://plugins.gradle.org/plugin/io.telereso.kmp){:target="_blank"} it will add extended functionality to it, mainly json converters

 ## Json converters